 Types of Accreditation

-Two organizations oversee the accreditation agencies in the US.
+Two organizations oversee the accrediting agencies in the US.
 They are the nonprofit Council for Higher Education Accreditation (CHEA) and the US Department of Education.
 The main two types of school accreditation are regional and national.
 Each has a handful of accreditation bodies or agencies.

 Regional School Accreditation